ijzer/cwbot-ndy/documentation/readme.txt

 -------------

 If you are using Ubuntu Linux, an Upstart configuration file is included in the doc folder.
-Simply copy this into your /etc/init folder and reboot, or use "sudo service cwbot start" to start the service.
+Simply copy this into your /etc/init folder and edit the parameters at the top to match your install location and user account.
+Then reboot, or use "sudo service cwbot start" to start the service.
 You will need to edit the path to the cwbot.py file in a text editor.
 If your Linux distribution does not include Upstart, you will have to set up your own init.d or systemd script.

 If you're using Linux, you can also delete the w32service.py file, which is only used for Windows.